happy thanksgiving 🙂

 what americans refer to as the first thanksgiving took place (happened) in 1621. members of plymouth colony celebrated, feasted (ate big meals) and gave thanks with members of the wampanoag tribe. the plymouth colonists were english immigrants and the wampanoag helped them survive their first year in america.

-the first thanksgiving at plymouth by jennie brownscombe painted in 1914, 300 years after the first thanksgiving. (wikipedia)
+the first thanksgiving at plymouth by jennie brownscombe. it was painted in 1914, 300 years after the first thanksgiving. (wikipedia)

 in this brief video description of thanksgiving traditions, news anchor katie couric says